gray95/doit_hp_pv/readme.md

 pixi run doit -n <N>
 ```

-With `N=6` this workflow takes ?? mins to run end-to-end on an AMD Ryzen 5 5600.
+With `N=6` this workflow takes ~34 mins to run end-to-end on an AMD Ryzen 5 5600.
 On a laptop with an Intel i7-8565U it takes ?? mins.

 The plots produced by the workflow are placed in `assets/`

-### Useful task commands
+### Useful commands

-Manually set the number of parallel processes with
 ```
 pixi run doit list
 ```